rickstaa/stable-learning-control/docs/source/control/algorithms/lac.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The LAC algorithm uses a single Lyapunov Critic instead of the double Q-Critic that is used in the :ref:`SAC <sac>` algorithm.
 This
-new Lyapunov critic is similar to the Q-Critic but instead of an Identity output activation function a square output activation
+new Lyapunov critic is similar to the Q-Critic, but instead of an Identity output activation function, a square output activation
 function is used.
 This is done to ensure that the network output is positive, such that
 :ref:`condition (2) <lyap_condition_2>` of the :ref:`Lyapunov's stability conditions <lyap_conditions>` holds.